 Stocking up on food gets expensive, and every frugal bone in my body shudders at the thought of anything going to waste.
 I try to store everything in the best possible conditions and watch out for these six enemies.
 Depending on your storage conditions all, some, or none of these may be a concern.

-- Pests - Many dry foods can be popped in the freezer for at least four days to insure that microscopic insect eggs will never hatch.
+Many dry foods can be popped in the freezer for at least four days to ensure that microscopic insect eggs will never hatch.
 Keep food in air-tight containers.
 Make sure there aren’t any food particles on the shelves or floor, and keep all food storage areas very clean.
 If mice are a problem, well, you know what you’ve gotta do.

-- Kids – So far, I’ve lost entire boxes of granola bars, energy bars, and two or three cases of Capri-Suns have mysteriously been emptied.
+So far, I’ve lost entire boxes of granola bars, energy bars, and two or three cases of Capri-Suns have mysteriously emptied.
 Perhaps a kid-proof lock on the pantry door can take care of this particular hazard.

 Food storage is an investment and should be treated as one.
 Since an insurance policy like you get for your house or car isn’t possible, taking the extra steps to keep it safe from these six enemies is well worth your time.

 There may be links in the post above that are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission, which does not affect the price you pay for the product.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.